cnvr76/Semestral_work_-quiz-_Mysterious-Book/README.md

 ## Introduction

 Mysterious Book is a fun and interactive way to compete with your friends by answering quick test questions.
-This program is designed to test your knowledge on various topics and enhance your critical thinking skills while having fun.
-This project was made using Python and, especially, Pygame library.
+This game is designed to test your knowledge on various topics and enhance your critical thinking skills while having fun.
+This project was made by using Python, especially, Pygame library.
+All the graphics created using Blender and Adobe Photoshop.

 ## Prerequisites